 Looking for a more heavy duty seed storage option?

 Maybe you’re dealing with crazy weather right now and want to make sure your seeds won’t get wet.
 You can use many airtight containers.
 They’re all good from pretty much any material.
-But there are also set products created for this.
-These below can store your seeds safely, and help you organize them nicely as well:
+B

 - 24-COMPARTMENT BEAD STORAGE – Keep all your beading essentials in one place with this Darice Clear Bead Organizer Box.
 The 24removeablescrew-top canisters fit snugly in the9.
 5” x 6.
 375” x 1.
 125” snap-tight case.